hasura/ddn-docs/README.md

 **Until 10 August 👇**

-This is the Wild West.
+This is the 🤠 Wild West 🤠.
 You can commit directly to `main` and push to `origin`.
 No PRs required.
 Why are we doing this?
 Speed.
 We want to get as much content in as quickly as possible without a docs' review blocking this work.
 Starting on 10 August, we'll disable direct commits to `main` and require PRs.
 On this date we'll begin reshaping and cleaning up existing content; if there's more that needs to be added after that date, you'll have to open a PR.